iThinkiKhan/Franken-bot/README.md

 # Franken-bot (Frank)

-I decided to upgrade the brain and display of the bot, primarily.
-I also wanted to use common parts and 3d prints I could order from the local library.
+I decided to upgrade the brain and display of the StackChan to improve usability as a desk companion.
+I also wanted to use common, cheap/salvaged parts and 3d prints I could order from the local library.

 **Hardware**
 Brain - Lonely Binary ESP32-S3 N16R8.
 16MB flash, 8MB octal PSRAM.
 Powerful chip by esp32 standards.
 We need it to drive all the functions.